Market

 Education and Protection Fund by the Company.

 iv.
-Based on our examination, which included test checks, the Company has used accounting
+Based on our examination, which includes test checks, the company has used an accounting

-software for maintaining its books of account for the financial year ended March 31, 2024
+software for maintaining its books of account for the period ended 31st March, 2025, which

-which does not have a feature of recording audit trail (edit log) facility and the same has
+has a feature of recording audit trail (edit log) facility and the same has operated throughout

-operated throughout the year for all relevant transactions recorded in the software.
+the year for all relevant transactions recorded in the software.
+Further, during the course of

 (Chartered Accountants)